-- (f) Shipping.
-Precast units shall meet the 28-day strength requirements before shipping.
-The Inspector will inspect all units prior to shipping.
-No units will be considered for shipment unless they are free from defects as defined in Subsection 621.05(d), and all requirements are met. - (g) Installation.
+- (c) Repair.
+CMB sections having map or craze cracking or large spalls are not acceptable and shall not be repaired.
+CMB sections having any cracks that go through the section are not acceptable and shall not be repaired. - (d) Installation.
 The precast sections shall be installed at the location(s) and in accordance with the details shown on the Plans.
 The sections shall be firmly butted against each other; any subbase or other material between units shall be removed.
-Units shall be joined with suitable connectors, where necessary, to prevent differential lateral movements of individual units as a result of vehicle impact. - (h) Sealing.
+Units shall be joined with suitable connectors, where necessary, to prevent differential lateral movements of individual units as a result of vehicle impact. - (e) Sealing.
 Prior to backfilling and paving, the lower vertical faces of the CMB shall be treated by the Contractor with a uniform protective coat of asphalt or tar emulsion.
 Care shall be taken to ensure that the bituminous material used is not applied, smeared, or spattered on portions of the barrier other than the vertical faces.
 The bituminous material and application method shall both be approved in advance by the Engineer.